-Department of Public Safety
+Department of Public Safety 202-806-1100

-Interpersonal Violence Prevention Program
+Interpersonal Violence Prevention Program 202-238-2382

-Title IX Investigator
+Title IX Investigator 202-806-2550

-Office of Student Services
+Office of Student Services 202-238-2420

-Office of Residence Life
+Office of Residence Life 202-806-6131

-Metropolitan Police Department Non-Emergency 311 / 202-265-9100
+Metropolitan Police Department Non-Emergency 311/ 202-265-9100

-Prince Georges County Police Department Non-Emergency 311 / 301-352-1200
+Prince Georges County Police Department Non-Emergency 311/ 301-352-1200

 Emergency 911

-Sexual Assault: Incidents that have sexual assault potential may be reported to the Metropolitan Police Department at the request of the survivor.
-The Department of Public Safety Officers has been trained to provide a trauma-informed approach while emphasizing the importance of preserving physical evidence.
+Sexual Assault: The Department of Public Safety Officers have been trained to provide a traumainformed approach while emphasizing the importance of preserving physical evidence.
 Howard University takes these incidences seriously and, when reported, will respond promptly and effectively.
 If a survivor requires medical attention, the student will be encouraged to obtain a SANE examination at Washington Hospital Center, which is the only facility in the District of Columbia that offers this examination.
 The procedures for referring and connecting students to services in the District of Columbia will be followed.
 Receiving the SANE exam does NOT mean that you will have to file a police report and it is free.
 If the student chooses not to receive a SANE examination, the student will be encouraged to obtain medical services at Howard University Hospital or the Student Health Center.
-IVPP will work with the student regarding any request to seek academic and housing accommodations, and, on-and off-campus counseling services.
+IVPP will work with the student regarding any request to seek academic and housing accommodations, and on-and off-campus counseling services.
 The University will support survivors receiving services regardless of when the sexual assault took place.
 The University recognizes that survivors may not report at the time of the incident and remains committed to providing advocacy and support services regardless.